CatBackmanCasino/PP3ScaleGames/README.md

   - I want to get relevant examples of songs using the scale so that I can hear what they sound like.
   - I want to be able to test my understanding of the chosen scale.
   - I want to be able to see my result, where I went wrong and what notes I missed if any.
-  - I want to continue playing for as long as I want.
+  - I want to continue for as long as I want.
   - I want to be able to change scale after each round.
   - I want to be able to quit the application after each round.